boyney123/event-driven-architecture-journey-talk-resources/README.md

 - [Operational and maintenance](#Operation-and-maintenance)
   - When you are in production and scaling your solution, what can help you remain decoupled and agile?

 Please find below a list of resources that can help you dive deeper into event-driven architecture.
-These resources map to my talk about `Navigating the journey of serverless event-driven architecture`, hope you enjoyed the talk.
+These resources map to my 2023 talk about `Navigating the journey of serverless event-driven architecture`.

 ## Initial Design